Mathématique: Chapter 57

 Fifty-fifty on that one.

-He should have had his wallet—Lam should have given it to him when she gave him back his street clothes, which he’d been wearing for a few days prior to his disappearance.
+He should have had his wallet—Lam should have given it to him when she returned his civvies.
 So he should have had ID on him.
-The man locked himself out of his apartment on a fairly regular basis though, so his track record for hanging on to important personal items was a little dicey.
+The man locked himself out of his apartment on a regular basis though, so his track record for hanging on to important personal items was dicey at best.

 Then the question became: had Telford left it on him?